timemeansalot/SourceFiles/hexo-site/source/_posts/memory-notes.md

      victim frame to swap out to disk.
      1. FIFO: will cause <u>Belady's Anomaly</u>(frame size grows, page fault grows)
-     2. Optimal algorithm: can't implement this, we don't know the future
+     2. Optimal algorithm: can't implement this, we don't know the future move the page number to stack top
-     3. LRU:
-        - method 1: each page-table entry has a counter, every time page is referenced through this entry, set the entry counter to clock -> the least recently used page has the smallest counter
-        - method 2: keep a stack of page numbers in double-link form -> page referenced, move the page number to stack top
    - for multi-user system, the OS has a page table for each user, so each user can share the whole physical memory
      ![](https://s2.loli.net/2023/05/18/QZ5MiNx6cT2gfHG.png)